input-output-hk/catalyst-engineering/guides_and_processes/engineering_meetings.md

 - Do not introduce unrelated topics or turn it into a full planning session.

 **Who Should Attend:**
-- **Mandatory:** Backend Developers, Frontend Developers, Engineering Manager, Architects.
+- **Mandatory:** Backend Developers, Frontend Developers, Engineering Manager, Architects, Testers/QA.
-- **Optional (as needed):** Product Owner, Designers, Design Manager, Testers/QA, SRE, Operations (if actively involved).
+- **Optional (as needed):** Product Owner, Designers, Design Manager, SRE, Operations (if actively involved).

 **Inputs / Preparation:**
 - Have a clear understanding of your current tasks and any impediments.